-The policy outlines our strategic organization and procedures for:
+The Policy outlines our strategic organization and procedures for:

-- Maintaining a global network of security and privacy professionals. - Developing and deploying best practices for our products and services. - Guiding risk assessment activities related to vulnerabilities, as well as potential security and privacy threats. - Guiding incident response activities related to identified security and privacy threats. - Governing security embedded in products and services during their lifecycle - Supporting our HealthSuite platform to align to the latest security standards for cloud environments. - Continuously monitoring for vulnerabilities and validating fixes as part of our Secure Product Development Lifecycle - activities that are supported by our internal Security Center of Excellence.
+- Maintaining a global network of security and privacy professionals operating under the Philips Product Security Policy - Developing and deploying best practices for our products and services - Guiding risk assessment and incident response activities relating to potential and identified security and privacy threats and vulnerabilities - Governing security embedded in products and services during their lifecycle, including risk assessment and response for identified vulnerabilities in products and services - Supporting our Health Suite platform to align to the latest security standards for cloud environments - Continuously monitoring for vulnerabilities and validating fixes as part of our Secure Product Development Life Cycle - activities which are supported by our internal Security Center of Excellence

-Implementation of security standards that meet or exceed current regulatory requirements and industry best practices, including:
+Implementation of security standards that meet, or exceed, current regulatory requirements and industry best practices, including:

-- Product security requirements for products and services that are not only aligned with regulatory recommended standards, but even used as the basis for the 80001-2-2 standard. - Services security aligned with recognized standards such as NIST SP 800-53, ISO/IEC 27000 series, and HITRUST. - Creation of customer-facing information, such as the industry-standard Manufacturer Disclosure Statement for Medical Device Security (MDS2). - Support for FDA, European Medical Device Regulation (MDR) and other national guidance that addresses cybersecurity in medical devices.
+- Product security requirements for products and services which are not only aligned with regulatory recommended standards, but even used as the basis for the 80001-2-2 standard. - Services security aligned with recognized standards such as NIST 800-53, ISO/IEC-27000 series, and HiTrust. - Creation of customer-facing information such as the industry-standard Manufacturer Disclosure Statement for Medical Device Security (MDS2). - Support for FDA, MDR, and other national guidances which address cyber security in Medical Devices.

-Philips' Security Center of Excellence shares information with leading cybersecurity researchers and test facilities around the world, assisting them to rapidly eliminate, reduce, and mitigate cyber threats.
+Philips' Security Center of Excellence shares information with leading cyber security researchers and test facilities around the world, assisting them to rapidly eliminate, reduce, and mitigate cyber threats.

-In support of the successful Philips firm registration for the security option of IEC 62304, UL performed a comprehensive audit of the Philips Security Center of Excellence.
-The audit reviewed and verified core Philips Security Center of Excellence product security processes, including security risk management and risk control measures, software security verification planning, change management and continuous improvement, and the center's laboratory quality management system.
+In support of the successful Philips firm registration for the security option of IEC 62304, U.L. performed a comprehensive audit of the Philips Security Center of Excellence.
+The audit reviewed and verified core Philips Security Center of Excellence product security processes, including security risk management and risk control measures, software security verification planning, change management and continuous improvement, and the Center's laboratory quality management system.

-Monitoring and response to threats, vulnerabilities and security incidents
+Monitoring and response to threats, vulnerabilities and security incidents:

-- Philips continually monitors for new security threats, vulnerabilities, and security incidents, including vulnerabilities identified by the operating system and by third-party software vendors, customers, and security researchers. - Philips Product Security Incident Response Teams evaluate potential security incidents and vulnerabilities and develop response plans as necessary.
+- Philips continually monitors for new security threats, vulnerabilities, and security incidents, including vulnerabilities identified by the operating system and other bythirdparty software vendors customers and security researchers. - Philips Product Security Incident Response Teams evaluate potential security incidents and vulnerabilities and develop response plans as necessary.

-Malware protection and patch management
+Malware protection and patch management:

-- Products that support commercially available malware protection may be delivered with pre-installed malware protection software or customer documentation, detailing product-specific Philips- approved malware protection parameters. - Philips products might use third-party software, including operating systems such as Microsoft Windows and Linux.
-Impact assessments of their hotfixes by Philips product engineering teams typically begin within 48 hours of Philips' awareness of a new security vulnerability or patch availability. - Philips launched the Cybersafe program to address the lifecycle cybersecurity risk, including a range of services that guard against lifecycle threats that come with obsolescence of platforms and devices.
+- Products that support commercially available malware protection are delivered with pre-installed malware protection software or customer documentation, detailing product-specific Philipsapproved malware protection parameters. - Philips products might utilize third-party software, including operating systems like Microsoft Windows and Linux.
+Impact assessments of these hotfixes by Philips product engineering teams typically begin within 48 hours of Philips' awareness of a new security vulnerability or patch availability. - Philips launched the Cybersafe program to address the Lifecycle Cybersecurity risk.
+This includes a range of services that guard against lifecycle threats that come with platforms and devices becoming obsolete.

-A Coordinated Vulnerability Disclosure (CVD) to report and address identified vulnerabilities
+A Coordinated Vulnerability Disclosure (CVD) to report and address identified vulnerabilities:

-- We have designed and implemented a CVD, which has been singled out as a best practice in the industry. - Our CVD policy is publicly accessible, with clear communications channels for customers, researchers, and other security community stakeholders. - The policy encompasses monitoring of and response to inbound communications, follow-up engagement, evaluation of vulnerability notifications and status tracking, and alignment with incident response, remediation, and prevention policies.
+- We have designed and implemented a CVD of this kind3, which has been singled out as a best practice in the industry. - Our CVD policy is publicly accessible, with clear communications channels for customers, researchers, and other security community stakeholders. - The policy encompasses monitoring and response of inbound communications, follow-up engagement, evaluation of vulnerability notifications and status tracking, and alignment with incident response, remediation, and prevention policies.

-Philips is committed to continuing to innovate longterm strategic and effective measures to further instill the commitment to medical device product security.
+Philips is committed to continuing to innovate long-term strategic and effective measures to further instill the ethos of medical device product security.